-1. Table 1A - Bicycle/Pedestrian Priorities- Enhancement Fund, Table 1B Bicycle/Pedestrian Priorities- Alachua County-Maintained Priorities and Table 1C Bicycle/Pedestrian Priorities - City of Gainesville-Maintained Priorities - recommendations developed by the Bicycle/Pedestrian Advisory Board using the Alachua Countywide Bicycle Master Plan for guidance, are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory and approval.
+1. Table 1A - Bicycle/Pedestrian Priorities- Enhancement Fund, Table 1B Bicycle/Pedestrian Priorities- Alachua County-Maintained Priorities and Table 1C Bicycle/Pedestrian Priorities - City of Gainesville-Maintained Priorities - recommendations developed by the Bicycle/Pedestrian Advisory Board using the Alachua Countywide Bicycle Master Plan for guidance, are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.